-The proof of work protocol can best be explained when we think of the database where each participant has an exact copy of it and where each participant can add something to it.
+The ‘Proof of Work’ protocol can best be explained when we think of the database where each participant has a replicated copy and where also, each participant can contribute.
 All data or transactions added to the database by a participant must be checked on accuracy.
-Without this check the blockchain could not exist, because the database would quickly no longer be accurate.
+Without approving the data or transactions, the blockchain could not exist, because the database would become no longer accurate.

-Validating whether a transaction does not conflict with the database is done by an algorithm.
+Validating whether a transaction does not conflict with the database is done through an algorithm.
 Every change to the blockchain must be validated again.

-When a transaction is made, it is almost immediately known in the blockchain network.
-The transaction first ends up in a so-called ‘mempool’.
-This is a kind of reservoir in which all transactions that have not yet been processed are stored.
+When a transaction is made, it is almost immediately informed in the blockchain network.
+The transaction first ends up in a so-called ‘mempool’, this is a kind of reservoir in which all transactions that have not yet been processed are stored.
 In general, the transactions with the highest transaction fee are the first to be included in the next block.
 This is called a confirmation.
-For transactions with a very low fee it can take a long time to be confirmed in the blockchain.
+For transactions with a very low fee, it can take a long time to be confirmed in the blockchain.
 For Bitcoin, only a limited number of transactions can be included in each block.

 A block is created by calculating a mathematical puzzle, the so-called ‘nonce’.
 This is done by fast computers, which in the cryptocurrency world are called ‘miners’.
 As soon as a miner has solved the mathematical puzzle, the transactions in the block are added to the blockchain.
 This makes the transaction final and permanent.
 This can never be changed again.
 The miner is rewarded with 12.5 bitcoin and the ‘fees’ linked to each transaction in that block.